Are you looking for inspiration to create a truly engaging and interactive touchscreen technology experience for your customers or visitors?

 Remember, with all the latest innovations in technology, the only limit’s your imagination!
 Touchscreen technology is continually advancing, offering up a number of great options, such as:

 A transparent touchscreen – With a transparent touchscreen, you can create some really impressive displays.
 It works by showing your content on a transparent screen, which can be backed by your products or other items.
-This creates the impression of a presentation being projected onto your products, allowing users to interact directly with your product alongside additional information on the touchscreen
+This creates the impression of a presentation being projected onto your products, allowing users to interact directly with your product alongside additional information on the touchscreen.

 Infrared touchscreens – As the name suggests, infrared touchscreen use infrared light beams to detect touch input.
 When the infrared beams are disrupted, infrared cameras can determine the X and Y position, which translates to a point on the screen.
 This provides several benefits including a better display, short response time, and easier writing.

 Resistive touchscreens – Resistive touchscreens work by sensing applied pressure rather than touch, making them more resistant to dirt and water.
 As such, resistive touchscreens are particularly suited for manufacturing floors and healthcare facilities, where durability and precision are key.
+However, they are vulnerable to damage from sharp objects, which can compromise the screen’s integrity.

 Turn your vision into a reality with POPcomms